Tesla cancels Model S Plaid+ ahead of event: What about 520+ miles of range?

 2021 Tesla Model S Plaid+

-Unless Musk is pulling a clever media maneuver and perhaps making every Plaid a Plaid+, Tesla effectively cedes the upper reaches of driving range to fellow California automaker Lucid, which maintains that it will top an EPA-rated 500 miles for at least one version of its Air electric luxury sedan.
+Unless Musk is pulling a clever media maneuver and perhaps making every Plaid a Plaid+, or rolling the Roadster out first, Tesla effectively cedes the upper reaches of driving range to fellow California automaker Lucid, which maintains that it will top an EPA-rated 500 miles for at least one version of its Lucid Air electric luxury sedan.

-Whether this is a hiccup with a new battery format, an act of saving face for what would have been a world-first range number, or as Musk rationalizes and suggests, truly a decision to purge a vehicle that's redundant, there's almost certainly more to this story.
-It's likely going to be an interesting week.
+Whether this is a hiccup with a new battery format, an act of saving face for what would have been a world-first range number, or, as Musk rationalizes and suggests, truly a decision to purge a vehicle that's redundant, there's almost certainly more to this story.